 Source: Capgemini Financial Services Analysis, 2020; World Insurance Report 2020 Executive Interviews, 2020.
 5 Question: Considering the evolving business dynamics and the impact caused by COVID-19, how important are the following factors for meeting policyholder expectations/for an InsurTech to meet customer/client expectations?
 Rate on a scale of 1-7, where 1 = Not important at all, and 7 = Highly important.
 The figure reflects response ratings higher than 4.
 Customer-centric BigTechs earn customer trust When it comes to customer experience (CX), BigTechs have always been the shining digital stars.
 And, throughout the global health emergency, they earned even more customer trust by raising the bar in terms of operational crisis handling.
 Consumers expect and count on BigTechs for resilient processes, real-time response, intuitive customer care, and WOW-factor digital experience.
-For example, spurred by COVID-19, China's tech giant Tencent launched free online health consultation services via five online healthcare platforms through WeChat.6 Apple partnered with the Centers for Disease Control (CDC) in the United States to launch a website and app that allow users to screen themselves for coronavirus symptoms.7 Facebook Pay and Instagram Shop are determined to win the loyalty of merchants and home shoppers through easy-to-create online stores and payment methods.8 Customers can't unsee their BigTech experiences Whether subliminal or explicit, consumers' superior BigTech experiences are affecting the insurance industry - and every business in which success depends on consumer confidence.
+For example, spurred by COVID-19, China's tech giant Tencent launched free online health consultation services via five online healthcare platforms through WeChat.6 Apple partnered with the Centers for Disease Control (CDC) in the United States to launch a website and app that allow users to screen themselves for coronavirus symptoms.7 Facebook Pay and Instagram Shop are determined to win the loyalty of merchants and home shoppers through easy-to-create online stores and payment methods.8

+Customers can't unsee their BigTech experiences Whether subliminal or explicit, consumers' superior BigTech experiences are affecting the insurance industry - and every business in which success depends on consumer confidence.
 With robust digital expertise and a wealth of customer data, BigTechs set the tone for defining the CX north star.
 It should surprise no one, therefore, that policyholders' willingness to purchase insurance from BigTech firms has significantly increased over the past few years.

 How do you interpret the data?
 Today's consumers expect made-to-order fries (CX) along with their burgers (products).
 And many are headed to a virtual BigTech drive-through to get it their way.
 Figure 4.
 The COVID effect?
-Customer willingness to purchase insurance from BigTechs is rising Source: Capgemini Financial Services Analysis, 2020; Capgemini Voice of the Customer Survey, 2016, 2018, 2020; Capgemini Research Institute, Consumer Behavior Survey, 2020.
-Insurers should focus on improving I see BigTech firms as a guidepost for the industry to provide superior customer experience on all fronts.
-Even the surrender processes should customer experience.
-All industry be as easy as possible.
-A seamless players - Insurance firms and surrender process will ultimately lead associated ecosystem partners to better customer satisfaction, and should aspire to create BigTech-like СХ." somewhat paradoxically, even better NPS scores." - Sue Coulter, Head of Group Digitalization & Innovation, - Stephen Barnham, AIA Asia CIO, MetLife 6 CNBC, "China's giants from Alibaba to Tencent ramp up health tech efforts to battle coronavirus," March 3, 2020. - 7 Diginomica, "Is the COVID-19 pandemic Big Tech's path to redemption and yours?"
+Customer willingness to purchase insurance from BigTechs is rising

+Source: Capgemini Financial Services Analysis, 2020; Capgemini Voice of the Customer Survey, 2016, 2018, 2020; Capgemini Research Institute, Consumer Behavior Survey, 2020.

+- Stephen Barnham, Asia CIO, MetLife - 6 CNBC, "China's giants from Alibaba to Tencent ramp up health tech efforts to battle coronavirus," March 3, 2020. - Diginomica, "Is the COVID-19 pandemic Big Tech's path to redemption and yours?"
 March 30, 2020. - 8 TechCrunch, "Instagram launches its redesigned Shop, now powered by Facebook Pay," July 16, 2020.
 The stakes are high, how will insurers ante up?
 Uncertainty has dealt a new hand to both incumbent insurers and InsurTechs.
 The industry executives we polled as part of the World InsurTech Report 2020 appeared laser-focused on their critical new priorities.
 So, let's take a look at some of their resilience strategies.
-Incumbents are all in!

-Established insurers were confident in their ability to establish crisis-proof processes (nearly 80% of respondents) and in their efforts to be a caring partner for policyholders (75%).
+Innovation at warp speed Established insurers were confident in their ability to establish crisis-proof processes (nearly 80% of respondents) and in their efforts to be a caring partner Incumbents are all in!

+for policyholders (75%).
 However, when it comes to real-time response, insurance-as-a-utility, and digital experience, insurance firms are not confident with their abilities.
-Innovation at warp speed Fast and furious digitalization and innovation have become the post-COVID-19 norm for incumbents.
+Fast and furious digitalization and innovation have become the post-COVID-19 norm for incumbents.
 Around 60% of our survey respondents said that well before these last few months, they had launched in-house innovation teams.
-Around 30% of the
+Around 30% of the Figure 5.
+Three out of four incumbents and InsurTechs believe their service is caring9